cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 Point { x: 1, y: 3 }
 ```

 The `Debug` trait is required, for example, when using the `assert_xx!` macros in tests.
-Theses macros print the values of instances given as arguments if the equality or comparison assertion fails so programmers can see why the two instances weren’t equal.
+These macros print the values of instances given as arguments if the equality or comparison assertion fails so programmers can see why the two instances weren’t equal.

 ## `Default` for Default Values